6 Reasons to Celebrate Military Friends

 Like most aspects of military life, military friendships are unique, life-altering and often subject to change.
-It seems that once you find that one special person who shares your love for romance novels and overlooks your tendency for tardiness, her husband is assigned orders to move halfway around the world, leaving you back to friendship square one and wondering if you'll ever find someone to replace her.
+It seems that once you find that one special person who shares your love for romance novels and overlooks your tendency for tardiness, her husband is give orders to move halfway around the world, leaving you back to friendship square one and wondering if you'll ever find someone to replace her.

 Some military friendships don't survive the separations and fizzle out.
 Other friends remain on your annual Christmas card list, but are otherwise lost in your list of Facebook friends.
 And then there are the chosen few who stick around long after they held your hand as you delivered your second baby without your husband, long after you stopped by with ice cream and tissues on day one of deployment, long after your last hug good-bye.